Geology of Sweden

-Stratigraphy, Tectonics & Geologic History
+Stratigraphy, tectonics and geologic history

 The oldest rocks in Sweden date to the Archean, more than 2.5 billion years ago.
 Archean crystalline basement rocks are restricted to a few areas in the far north and are mainly orthogneiss and paragneiss migmatite.
 Relatively few age studies had been conducted on the rocks by the late 1990s, although they are interpreted as being more than 2.7 billion years old.
 Studies on younger Paleoproterozoic intrusions in the Skellefte district suggest that the intrusions derived from the Archean parent rock along a line stretching 100 kilometers northeast from the area.
 However, in south-central and southeast Sweden, the younger rock does not appear to derive from the Archean rocks.

 Northern Sweden has greenstone belts made up of mafic volcanic rocks with intercalations of komatiite, quartzite, graphite schist and Lapponian marble.
 Uranium-lead dating in the lower part of the Kiruna greenstone belt indicates mafic volcanism started in the Archean around 2.7 billion years ago and ended before the intrusion of mafic dikes 2.2 billion years ago.
 Quartzite, feldspathic meta-sandstone, mica schist and Jatulian dolomite are the other dominant metasupracrustal rocks in the area.

 The Svecokarelian Orogeny between 1.95 and 1.85 billion years ago deposited the metavolcanic and metasedimentary Svecofennian-Kalevian rocks, along with calc-alkaline granitoid intrusions.
 Felsic metavolcanic rocks from 1.9-1.88 billion years ago are the uppermost sequence in the Kiruna area.
 The region also has some meta-greywacke and mica schist.

 Dating of rocks in the Finnish part of the Fennoscandian Shield suggests that the rocks there are somewhat older, forming starting two billion years ago.
 There are two felsic volcanic complexes in the Skellefte district south of the greenstone belts, spanning into the Arvidsjaur district.
 These rocks deposited below water and were later affected by low-grade metamorphism.
 South of the Skellefte district in north-central Sweden, in the Bothnian Basin, metagrayacke interlayers with metavolcanic rocks and metamorphosed under high pressure to paragneiss and migmatite.